sparta1103/docs/docs/faq.md

 title: Frequently Asked Questions
 ---

+## Am I allowed to remove or hide the 'Powered by PteroBilling' link at the footer?
+No, PteroBilling is licensed under the MIT license, which requires you to preserve the copyright and license notices.
+If you really want to remove the link, please consider donating to us.

 ## Does PteroBilling support Pterodactyl v0.7 or below?
 No, Pterodactyl v0.7 has already been abandoned.
 Please update it to v1.4 or above as soon as possible.